sjnakib/portfolio-v3/specification.md

   - 3 columns on desktop (>1024px)
 - Appropriate gap spacing that scales with screen size (smaller on mobile)
 - Even margins around grid to prevent edge collision
-- Enhanced visual consistency with the tabbed section:
+- Enhanced visual consistency across the project:
+  - Reusable `HoverableCard` component for all card elements providing:
     - Themed border styling with 2px borders using primary theme color at 20% opacity (border-primary/20)
     - Subtle shadow effects (shadow-sm) that enhance on hover (shadow-md)
-  - Decorative corner accents with thicker borders in primary theme color (40% opacity)
     - Smooth hover animations with transition-all duration-300
-  - Project cards lift slightly on hover (-translate-y-1)
+    - Cards lift slightly on hover (-translate-y-1) across all sections
     - Border color darkens on hover (40% opacity) for better visual feedback
+  - Reusable `CardCorners` component for decorative corner accents with thicker borders in primary theme color (40% opacity)
   - Technology badges matching the tabbed section style with bg-primary/10 styling and rounded-full shape
   - Consistent spacing and typography matching the main site theme
+  - Uniform hover animations applied to all card elements through component reuse

 #### Individual Project Cards
 - Mobile-optimized design: